 Graduate Diploma in Education and Learning

-This new Graduate Diploma in Education and Learning gives students who are interested in education, but who have not completed the full requirements to be a registered teacher, a chance to enhance their employment opportunities in non-teaching, complementary roles in education or other sectors.
+The Graduate Diploma in Education and Learning gives students who are interested in education, but who have not completed the full requirements to be a registered teacher, a chance to enhance their employment opportunities in non-teaching, complementary roles in education or other sectors.

 The Graduate Diploma in Education and Learning is open only to students who do not meet all of the requirements in one of the following qualifications: